saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 definition of this gene set depends on your research question and is a crucial step in the use of NicheNet.

-Because we here want to investigate how fibroblasts regulate the expression of p-EMT genes in malignant cells, we will use the p-EMT gene set defined by Puram et al. as gene set of interest and use all genes expressed in malignant cells as background of genes.
+Because we here want to investigate how CAFs regulate the expression of p-EMT genes in malignant cells, we will use the p-EMT gene set defined by Puram et al. as gene set of interest and use all genes expressed in malignant cells as background of genes.

 ``` r